scttgs0/starraiders/README.md

  $E2      NOISEZYLONTIM

           Delay timer to trigger the ZYLON EXPLOSION noise sound pattern.
-It is set in subroutine COLLISION ($AF3D) when an impact of one of our starship's photon torpedoes into a target is imminent.
+It is set in subroutine Collision ($AF3D) when an impact of one of our starship's photon torpedoes into a target is imminent.
 The timer is decremented every TICK during the execution of the Vertical Blank Interrupt handler VBIHNDLR ($A6D1).
 When the timer value reaches 0